JinLabBioinfo/HiCorr/README.md

 cd HiCorr/
 chmod 755 HiCorr
 chmod -R 755 bin/*
 ```
-### Download code and reference files
+### Download reference files
 After you run the following commands, you will see "ref/" in the current directory.
 There are 4 subdirectories under "ref/": "DPNII/  eHiC/  eHiC-QC/  HindIII".
 In each subdirectory, there are reference files for genome build hg19 and mm10.
-More descriptions for the reference files can be found here.
+More descriptions for the reference files can be found [here](https://github.com/JinLabBioinfo/HiCorr/blob/master/documents/reference_file_description.md).
 ```
-wget http://hiview.case.edu/ssz20/tmp.HiCorr.ref/HiCorr.tar.gz # download reference files # It needs ~103G space after decompress
+wget http://hiview.case.edu/ssz20/tmp.HiCorr.ref/HiCorr.tar.gz # download reference files
+# It needs ~103G space after decompress
 tar -xvf HiCorr.tar.gz
 ls
 ls ref/